 Conjoint analysis is an analytical tool based on Design of Experiment (DOE) that tests product concept or attribute combinations to segment the market and identify the most beneficial product features, benefits or sensory qualities.
-An example of conjoint analysis applied to the design of a high-quality chocolate product is provided here.

 Software packages with integrated study design, data collection and analysis tools are now available on the market.
 As president and CEO of Moskowitz Jacobs Inc., Moskowitz promotes “decision-based products” that help “identify major new opportunities and can exploit the opening rapidly, while the opportunity in the marketplace is still viable.”
 IdeaMap®Net is “a decision-making tool used to understand the mind of the consumer, using experimental design.”
 The Ideamap tool uses a form of conjoint analysis for data analysis.
 A friendly interface guides the user towards creating the study design which is then submitted to online panels for feedback.
 Consumer responses are analysed by the software and a list of consumers’ “hot buttons” for products or services is generated.
 Turnaround time can be as fast as 48 hours.